grafana/agent/docs/sources/flow/reference/components/prometheus.exporter.postgres.md

 }
 ```

-This example uses a `prometheus.exporter.postgres` component to collect custom queries from a set of
+This example uses a `prometheus.exporter.postgres` component to collect custom metrics from a set of
-specific databases, without any of the default metrics:
+specific databases, replacing default metrics with custom metrics derived from queries in `/etc/agent/custom-postgres-metrics.yaml`:

 ```river
 prometheus.exporter.postgres "example" {